photodump-git/Ethical_AI/README.md

 ## Ethical Framework

-EquiAid implements ethical decision-making in disaster relief through:
+Nature Relief implements ethical decision-making in disaster relief through:

 1. **Transparency**: Clear explanations of how vulnerability scores are calculated
 2. **Equity**: Prioritizing the most vulnerable communities rather than equal distribution